 - We have experience of translating:

-- technical, business and legal reports (eg nuclear decommissioning, biotech engineering)
+- technical and business reports (eg nuclear decommissioning, biotech engineering)

 - safety data sheets